OceanLabPy/OceanLab/README.md

 # ocean
-Package of Python scripts for Oceanography
+Package of Python scripts for Oceanography - Version 0.2

 This lib was made by Iury Sousa (simoesiury@gmail.com) from Brazil to help him and other people that needs to organize, process and plot CTD and VADCP data from cruise.
 Manly directioned